ConorTighe/Distributed-RMI-Dictionary/README.md

 - Module: Distributed Systems

 # Overview:
 This is a multi-threaded distributed dictionary web service.
-A client hosted by maven that takes input on a JSP page and sends it to a RMI server to interact with a full dictionary, you can look up words, look up definitions and delete or edit words.
+A client hosted by tomcat that takes input on a JSP page and sends it to a RMI server to interact with a full dictionary, you can look up words, look up definitions and delete or edit words.
 Once a request is made the client thread will poll the server every 10 seconds until it gets a response.

 ### Dictionary
 I found a dictionary online, copied it into notepad and used regular expression to get rid of white lines and formatted it in a way that I could loop through and split the word and definition into 2 Strings.
 I then put these 2 strings in a HashMap that is created when the server starts, the client interacts with the HashMap to get results.